gilbva/shrike/README.md

     }
 }
 ```

 All components must have a default constructor otherwise the component cannot be created.
-The framework will try any component without a default constructor as if it does not exists.
+The framework will treat any component without a default constructor as if it does not exists.

 ```java
 import com.github.gilbva.shrikeioc.annotations.Component;